Hac Sa Beach: Name

-The name "Hac Sa", is a translation from Cantonese (黑沙 (haak1 saa1)), literally means the famous black sand.
+The name "Hac Sa", a transliteration from Cantonese (黑沙 (haak1 saa1)), literally means "black sand".
+The dark colour of the sand which gives the beach its name comes from the minerals in the water which is lighter than other volcanic beaches like those in Hawaii.
 However, to prevent the beach from disappearing due to erosion, the Macau government has refilled the beach with yellow sand artificially.
-The dark colour comes from the minerals in the water which is lighter than other volcanic beaches like those in Hawaii.
 The beach is located near Hac Sa Reservoir Country Park.
 A stream that originates from Hac Sa Reservoir runs through the central area of the beach.